BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 ### Cartesian Product

-The automatic behaviour of multiple sister arrays is to create all the parameter combinations of them (i.e. apply [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product)).
+The automatic behaviour of multiple sibling arrays is to create all the parameter combinations of them (i.e. apply [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product)).
 The following will create 6 (3*2) nodes (2D product):
 ```json
 {
     "spec": {